-Complexity analysis
+Complexity considerations

-From the analysed articles, we found some features that might play an important role on the complexity of a system:
+From the analysed articles, we found some features that might play an important role on the complexity of a hBCI system.
+The first five were advenient from taxonomic traits and the others were related to the interface.
+These features are important to be considered when designing a hBCI as they can directly impact the workload, appeal and the levels of engagement of children when using the system:

 Number of Brain Signatures